huma-engineering/huma-docs/quick-start/design/index.md

 | Number          | Description1
 |-------------    |----------
-| 1.Header       | The title is a concise text that highlights the most important information or step within a section.
+| 1.
+Header       | The title is a concise text that highlights the most important information or step within a section.
 |  2.
 Image       | A visual representation, such as a photo, illustration, or diagram, used to clarify concepts, demonstrate functionality, or provide context.
 | 3.
 Title        | A secondary text providing additional context or a brief explanation of the title.
 | 4.
 Body text    | Clear and actionable steps that guide the user through a process.